When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.

-If you want to show a specific post on your homepage instead of the ones you most recently wrote, you’ll need to activate the static front page option in the WordPress backend panel.
+If you want to show a specific post on your homepage instead of the ones you most recently wrote, you’ll need to create a static WordPress Home Page in the backend panel.

-What Layout and Structure Options Do WordPress Offer?
+What Layout and Structure Options Does WordPress Offer?

 There are 4: